Reserve currency: History

-It was therefore the Dutch which served as the model for bank money and reserve currencies stabilized by central banks, with the establishment of Bank of England in 1694 and the Bank of France in the 19th century.
+The Bank of England was established in 1694, and the Bank of France in the 18th century.
 The British pound sterling, in particular, was poised to dislodge the Spanish dollar's hegemony as the rest of the world transitioned to the gold standard in the last quarter of the 19th century.
-At that point, the UK was the primary exporter of manufactured goods and services, and over 60% of world trade was invoiced in pounds sterling.
+At that point, the United Kingdom was the primary exporter of manufactured goods and services, and over 60% of world trade was invoiced in pounds sterling.
 British banks were also expanding overseas; London was the world centre for insurance and commodity markets and British capital was the leading source of foreign investment around the world; sterling soon became the standard currency used for international commercial transactions.
+On continental Europe, the bimetallic standard of the French franc remained the unifying currency of several European countries and their colonies under the Latin Monetary Union, which was established in 1865.
+Peru, Colombia and Venezuela also adopted the system in the 1860s and 1870s.

 Attempts were made in the interwar period to restore the gold standard.
 The British Gold Standard Act reintroduced the gold bullion standard in 1925, followed by many other countries.
-This led to relative stability, followed by deflation, but because the onset of the Great Depression and other factors, global trade greatly declined and the gold standard fell.
+This led to relative stability, followed by deflation, but because of the onset of the Great Depression and other factors, global trade greatly declined and the gold standard fell.
 Speculative attacks on the pound forced Britain entirely off the gold standard in 1931.

 After World War II, the international financial system was governed by a formal agreement, the Bretton Woods system.
 Under this system, the United States dollar (USD) was placed deliberately as the anchor of the system, with the US government guaranteeing other central banks that they could sell their US dollar reserves at a fixed rate for gold.